 The third Everything DiSC application to be launched was Everything DiSC Workplace®.
 This profile is designed for use by a wide range of participants, regardless of their role in the organization.
 The report contains three broad sections:

-- Discover Your DiSC Style
+• Discover Your DiSC Style

-- Understanding Other Styles
+• Understanding Other Styles

-- Building More Effective Relationships
+• Building More Effective Relationships

 At the same time, Everything DiSC Comparison Reports were launched.
 These reports allowed for two people to compare themselves on not only their DiSC style, but also on a series of basic personality traits, such as careful vs. daring or skeptical vs. accepting.

-Everything DiSC 363® for Leaders
+2010 - Everything DiSC 363® for Leaders

 Drawing on three years of research, the Everything DiSC 363® for Leaders profile was launched.
-This is a 360 assessment that uses the DiSC model as a backdrop.
+This is a 360-degree assessment that uses the DiSC model as a backdrop.
 In the assessment, observers are asked to evaluate a leader on 24 behaviors, such as finding opportunities or showing diplomacy.

-Everything DiSC Work of Leaders®
+2011 - Everything DiSC Work of Leaders®

 Based on extensive research, this report splits the work of leaders into three categories: Vision, Alignment, and Execution.

-Adaptive testing allows an assessment to change depending on a respondent’s previous answers.
+Adaptive testing allows an assessment to change depending ona respondent’s previous answers.
 This is useful in cases wherethe results of a standard assessment are inconclusive.
 In these instances, the Everything DiSC assessment will ask the respondent additional questions to reduce ambiguity in their results.

-Everything DiSC® Productive Conflict
+2017 - Everything DiSC® Productive Conflict

-Everything DiSC® Productive Conflict was launched to provide learners with a tool to improve self-awareness around conflict behaviors.
-Rather than focusing on conflict resolution, Everything DiSC Productive Conflict helps participants curb destructive thoughts and behaviors so that conflict can become more productive, ultimately improving workplace results and relationships.
-The report contains three parts:
+Rather than focus on a step-by-step process for conflict resolution, Everything DiSC Productive Conflict helps learners curb destructive behaviors so that conflict can become more productive, ultimately improving workplace results and relationships.